nickstenning/azure-mail-backup/README.md

 1. Create a resource group and a managed disk within that resource group.
 2. Run `createvm`.
 3. Connect to the VM and follow the instructions in `/opt/mailbackup/README`.
-4. Create an Azure AD service principal, and create a secret for it.
-5. Grant that service principal "Contributor" permissions on the resource group.
+4. Set up an Azure Function App using the code in `function/`.
+5. Enable the system assigned managed identity for the function app (see the "Identity" tab) and grant that identity the "Contributor" role on the resource group you created in step 1.

    (You may be able to get away with more restrictive permissions -- it needs the ability to list resources in the resource group and start a VM.)
-6. Set up an Azure Function App using the code in `function/`.
-7. Configure the Function App.
-You'll need to set the following application settings:
-   - `SP_USERNAME` should be the service principal ID (e.g. the AAD Application ID)
-   - `SP_PASSWORD` should be the service principal secret
-   - `SP_TENANTID` should be the service principal tenant ID
-   - `VM_RESOURCE_GROUP` should be the name of the resource group in which you created the VM.
+6. Configure the Function App: you'll need to set the `VM_RESOURCE_GROUP` setting to the name of the resource group in which you created the VM.

 Note that you'll certainly need to edit `/opt/mailbackup/etc/offlineimaprc.template` and